Skip to main content

 You can have values from the provider state callbacks be injected into most places (paths, query parameters, headers, bodies, etc.).
 This works by using the V3 spec generators with provider state callbacks that return values.
 One example of where this would be useful is API calls that require an ID which would be auto-generated by the database on the provider side, so there is no way to know what the ID would be beforehand.

-The following DSL methods all you to set an expression that will be parsed with the values returned from the provider states:
+The following DSL methods allow you to set an expression that will be parsed with the values returned from the provider states:

 For JSON bodies, use valueFromProviderState.